nii-cloud/dodai-deploy/README.md

 ## Installation

-The "$home" in the following sections is the path of the home directory of the dodai.
+The "$home" in the following sections is the path of the home directory of the dodai-deploy.

 ### OSes supported
 The following OSes are supported.